Families of Coleoptera in Michigan

 22 Zopheridae including former Colydiidae.

-Phylogenetic arrangement of all 139 families of Coleoptera
+Phylogenetic arrangement of the about 130 families of Coleoptera

 found in America north of Mexico (arrangement follows BugGuide)